PHP Built-in Web Server

-Use this dialog box to configure running PHP applications on a local PHP built-in web server.
+Use this dialog to configure running PHP applications on a local PHP built-in web server.
 Note that this configuration is not intended for starting a debugging session.
-To debug an application running on the built-in server, start the application through this configuration and then connect to the running application as described in Zero-Configuration Debugging.
+To debug an application running on the built-in server, start the application through this configuration and then connect to the running application as described in Zero-configuration debugging.

 Server Configuration area

 In this area, configure the access to the built-in Web server.

 In this field, type the name of the host the PHP built-in web server runs on.
 By default, host is set to localhost, because the built-in server is located on your machine.

 Use this spin box to specify the port on which the PHP built-in web server runs.
 By default this port is set to port 80.
 You can set the port number to any other value starting with 1024 and higher.

 In this field, type the full path to the folder that will be considered server document root.
 This can be either the project root or any other folder under it.
 All the folders under the document root will be recursively submitted to the PHP interpreter.

 The server document root folder will be accessed through HTTP at the above specified host:port.
 URL addresses for other pages of your applications will be composed based on this mapping.